Joseph and Vera Zilber Family Foundation

 Staff Leadership

 Lianna Bishop, Executive Director - Appointed in 2025, Bishop joined the foundation in 2021 after serving as executive director of the Dohmen Company Foundation.
-She collaborates with the board to guide strategic planning and grantmaking, and oversees programs, community affairs, and operations.
-Bishop stated: "With an unwavering commitment to our mission, I'm honored to step into the role of executive director to lead the Foundation forward.
-I'm grateful to our past leaders and the board of directors for the strong organization they've built, and I am eager to ensure our work continues to drive lasting impact across the communities we serve."
+She collaborates with the board to guide strategic planning and grantmaking, and oversees programmes, community affairs, and operations.
+Bishop stated: "With an unwavering commitment to our mission, I'm honoured to step into the role of executive director to lead the Foundation forward.
+I'm grateful to our past leaders and the board of directors for the strong organisation they've built, and I am eager to ensure our work continues to drive lasting impact across the communities we serve."

 Other Key Staff: